marcog83/js-suspenders/README.md

-this is a port of famous AS3 library swiftsuspenders.
+this is a lighweight port of famous AS3 library swiftsuspenders 2.
+NB. `js-suspenders-101-porting.zip` file contains the first version I ported.

+I mean... i just wrote as a monkey copying from AS3 to JS.

-Although it basically works, at the moment this is just a "porting exercise".
+Although it basically works, at the moment this is just a "porting exercise".(I commented pieces of code I wasn't able to rewrite)
-Only constructor injection point is implemented.
-Code that I could not port is just commented.
+Not every features are implemented:
+* constructor injection point.
+* Class, Singleton and Value providers.
+* NO children injector.

+Why? because at first I'd like to understand what i wrote :)

 ##Defining functions to map

-It supports mapping by Array, as angularjs-style `["Dep", "SecondDep", Sprite]`
+It supports mapping by Array `["Dep", "SecondDep", Sprite]`

 ```javascript
 // Sprite.js